 First, the trust fund that pays for the decommissioning is currently sufficient to accelerate the plant's decommissioning without increasing customer bills.

 Second, Duke Energy has cost-effectively completed the initial phase of decommissioning, placing the plant in an ideal condition to attract bidders to complete the work.

-This progress, coupled with increased competition in the industry, has lowered decommissioning costs, making the accelerated model financially feasible.
+Increased competition in the industry has lowered decommissioning costs, making the accelerated model financially feasible.

 If regulators approve the transaction, Duke Energy will remain the Nuclear Regulatory Commission-licensed owner of the nuclear plant, property and equipment and retain ownership and control of the trust fund that pays for the decommissioning.